 Discussions of evidence are embedded in the summer online orientation program through introductory videos featuring Emory faculty discussing issues of evidence as they would for their classes.

-Explore our video gallery to watch these innovative videos about Evidence at Emory in African-American Studies, Art History, Physics, and Psychology.
+Explore our video gallery to watch these innovative videos about Evidence at Emory in African-American Studies, Art History, Dance, Environmental Science, History, Linguistics, Physics, and Psychology.

 Designated evidence-focused first-year seminars foreground issues of evidence and provide an intellectual space for faculty and students to explore evidence in and between disciplines.